When was the Simplywell Protocol developed?

 The SimplyWell Protocol relies initially on elimination of tyramine and histamine rich foods.
 How long does a person have to eliminate these foods from the diet with this protocol?

-Luckily, the elimination phase of these foods is only temporary on this protocol.
-That’s the beauty of this protocol – the prebiotic supplementation sufficiently lowers the histamine load in the colon to the point where a gradual reintroduction of histamine and tyramine rich foods is possible, and usually within 3-5 months people can eat all fermented and histamine rich foods again without migraine being triggered.
+Luckily, the elimination phase of these foods is only temporary.
+A gradual reintroduction of histamine and tyramine rich foods is possible, and usually within 3-5 months people can eat all fermented and histamine rich foods again without migraine being triggered.
 Everyone is different but generally, the histamine “bucket” just doesn’t get as full once the gut flora imbalances (ie, excessive histamine-producing gut flora) are addressed.